May 2026 Election Results

 Background Information | Proposal Development & Timeline

-How will the levy measure affect YOUR HOUSEOLD’s property taxes?
+How will the levy measure affect YOUR HOUSEHOLD’s property taxes?
 Go here to see.